 Although summer tree trimming is possible, it can be more difficult because once leaves fully cover the trees, it can be difficult to identify branches with problems.
 However, summer is the best season to identify which branches are weakened due to the weight of the leaves; these branches will sag compared to healthy branches.

-Additionally, tree species which fall under the category of spring-flowering trees are better to trim in the summer, as after trimming takes place, the branches will form more flower buds if trimmed shortly after spring flowers have faded.
+Additionally, tree species that fall under the category of spring-flowering trees are better to trim in the summer, as after trimming takes place, the branches will form more flower buds if trimmed shortly after spring flowers have faded.

-There are several species of trees which benefit from summer trimming as well because they produce a lot of sap which can make trimming difficult in late winter or spring.
+There are several species of trees that benefit from summer trimming as well because they produce a lot of sap which can make trimming difficult in late winter or spring.
 Species which do best for tree trimming in summer include:

 Trimming these species of trees in summer helps you avoid the sticky mess you might experience with these species in other seasons.
 And again, if the flowering bothers you, some tree injections offer a deflowering agent that keeps them from producing fruits which can cause a mess as time goes on.
 Annual treatments like this keep your tree looking great without all the cleanup later!

 Fall is, in general, the worst time to trim a tree.
 Cuts take longer to heal during this time period because the tree is going into dormancy and when trees with fungal diseases release large numbers of spores after being cut, the increased risk of infection from the released sports increases.
 You can put your trees at risk if you decide to trim them in the fall.

 Fall tree trimming cannot always be avoided, however.
 If the branches pose a safety hazard or threaten property, it is advisable to take them down right then and there no matter what season it is.LEARN WHY TREE TOPPING IS BAD